vasabril98/belly-button-challenge/README.md

 6. Update all the plots when a new sample is selected.
 Additionally, you are welcome to create any layout that you would like for your dashboard.

-7. Deploy your app to a free static page hosting service, such as GitHub Pages. link
+7. Deploy your app to a free static page hosting service, such as GitHub Pages.
+[Link to Website](https://vasabril98.github.io/)

 ## Advanced Challenge